WHY USE A RECRUITMENT CONSULTANT?

 Further, the world of education can be very small: like all other employees who may be available for a new position should something suitable become available, teachers may not necessarily want their current employers to know that they are "looking" - and teachers are very much aware that often Heads know each other.
 For this reason, a good teacher may send her CV to us with a view to moving when a position that meets his/her needs becomes available.

 When we - as an independent third party - phone the past employers of our candidates, they are helpful and honest (and forthright, even!).
 Our many years of experience doing this has resulted in us being able to get a very comprehensive and accurate picture of the candiate, from someone who knows the candidate.
 When a school is about to offer a candidate a position, a past employer may be reluctant to share certain information, for fear of it jeopardising the candidate's chances and/or for fear that the potential employer will handle the information in a way that damages the previous employer.
-Our reference checks are confidential, but if they raise a red flag in any area, we will tactfully ensure that the school's attention is directed to this area for their own investigations or discussion with the candidate in the final interview (eg absenteeism, problems with interpersonal relationships, difficulty meeting deadlines).
+Our reference checks are confidential, but if they raise a red flag in any area, we will tactfully ensure that the school's attention is directed to this area for their own investigations or discussion with the candidate in the final interview (eg absenteeism, problems with certain interpersonal relationships, situational difficulty meeting deadlines).
 We only do reference checks once the school has indicated that it is seriously considering offering our candidate a position/has shortlisted our candidate.
 In addition, we generally we ask the candidate to contact the referees he/she has listed, and let them know that The Teacher Network will be phoning; this has the benefit of enabling us to create the necessary rapport with the past employer speedily.
 Our 100 Day Guarantee is only offered to client schools that have given us the opportunity to make these phone calls, before they offer our candidate a position.

 Recruitment consultants are able to build up a large applicant pool from which they can draw for future assignments.
 This pool of applicants may be built up through media advertising (including the Internet), through word of mouth (clients or other candidates), or through networking.
 In addition, in response to new assignments, further advertising and/or networking occur, resulting in an increased applicant pool.
 Networking and referrals are hugely valuable sources of new candidates.
 (See "More about The Teacher Network" below.)
 We are also on Facebook, and have more than 14,000 followers.